jamesspalding/playlist-generator/README.md

 1. The generator only has access to the ~30,000 songs in the kaggle dataset compared to the 100+ million songs on Spotify, so accuracy is not ensured.
 2. The language filter is not perfect, as it can only filter out languages not using the Latin alphabet, leaving many non-English European languages in the list.
 3. Popularity is not necessarily the best predictor of likingness.
+4. The function seems to have a high chance to break at longer playlist lengths.